-Oriental medicine perceives health as the free and equal circulation of qi, blood and fluids throughout all organs and areas of the body.
-This depends upon the balance of opposing energies (yin cooling/nourishing and yang – warming/active), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
+From an Oriental medicine perspective, optimal health is perceived as the free and equal circulation of qi, blood and fluids throughout all organs and areas of the body.
+This depends upon the balance of opposing energies (yin – cooling/nourishing, and yang – warming/active), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
 When the circulation of qi and blood is impeded, counter flow occurs interfering with normal function further depleting vulnerable organ systems.
 Signs and symptoms of the dysfunction develop and if the situation remains unchecked, illness or disease may result.
 Traditionally it is thought stimulating acupuncture points might help balance, correct counterflow flow of qi and restore more efficient functioning to the organs.

 Acupuncture has the potential to help people manage a range of symptoms including pain, stress, fatigue and support other treatment modalities.
 When acupuncture is implemented by a registered acupuncturist it is generally considered to be safe.
 By maintaining their knowledge and continuing education the practitioners at Lotus Healing Arts take every possible precaution to ensure the safety of their patients.
 However, as with all health treatments acupuncture may be occasionally associated with adverse reactions such as small bruises.